danilonakai/warehouse_management_reactnative/README.md

-# Warehouse Stock Management App
+# Warehouse Stock Management App with React Native

 A mobile application built with React Native to manage warehouse inventory.
 The app allows warehouse staff to add, edit, and delete items, view stock quantities, and manage pricing efficiently.